NickBorgers/util/README.md

 Setup:
   * Add the entries in [profile](profile) to your shell profile, such as `.bashrc` or `.zshrc` or wherever you want.
+    * You can clone the repo and then run `cat profile >> .bashrc` or something like that
+    * You can literally just open [profile](profile) and paste into your relevant file; you don't need anything else from this repo

 ## Inventory
 The only things I actually have in here right now are image and video conversion tools.
 This is becuase I often need to share content in various ways that are made easier with some conversion.